DOdrums/PortfolioProjectOne/README.md

 The second goal is to show my competency as a developer using HTML & CSS.

 ## Target Audience
 Drummers and Conductors are the main target audience, since the website really aims to help them specifically in understanding the function of a big band drummer better.
+The information is also presented in a way, that it is assumed you already have knowledge of music and big band music specifically.
 However, anybody with some knowledge or just a general interest in big band music should be able to enjoy this website and learn something.

 ## User Stories